Zettlr/zettlr-docs/docs/en/guides/custom-css.md

 ## Anatomy of Zettlr’s CSS

-Zettlr uses primarily identifiers (IDs) and classes to assign styles to elements.
+Zettlr uses primarily identifiers (IDs), classes, and CSS-variables to assign styles to elements.
 Unique elements (such as the file manager) commonly have an ID that you can target, while elements of which there are multiple ones (e.g., tree items in the file manager) usually have classes.

-Since the Custom CSS will be loaded last, you can typically target elements easily without being too specific.
-However, if you need to override a specific rule, you may have to be more specific.
+Since your Custom CSS will be loaded last, you can typically target elements easily without being too specific.
+However, sometimes, you will need to provide a specific path to override certain rules.
 In some instances, we apply styles directly to the element (using its style-property).
 In this case, it may be necessary to use `!important` to ensure your changes get applied.
 You should generally use `!important` cautiously, since it is a sort of “nuclear option” for overriding CSS.

 Now, a few words on some peculiarities of Zettlr’s CSS.
 To retrieve some global information about the app’s status, you can target the `body`-element.
 It will get assigned classes based on certain contextual data.
 Some important classes are: